 - 1. NSW Record of School Achievement (RoSA)

 - 2. How our elective system operates

 - 3. Summary of School Subjects and Courses Offered

-- 4. Advice to Students Entering Year 10 in 2023
+- 4. Advice to Students Entering Year 9 in 2023

 - 5. Description of RoSA Courses

 - 6. Interest Electives

 - 7. Saturday School of Community Languages

 - 8. The NSW School of Languages

 Subject selection for 2023 will be completed through an on-line platform.
-Details of how to select electives for Year 10 will be emailed to all parents.
+Further details will be available at the Parent Information Evening on Tuesday, 14 June 2022.